 Katla Parameters

 The Katla Parameters are a set of wildcards designed to infuse the synthesizer with unpredictable, organic behavior, adding life and movement to your sound.
 The first four parameters affect pitch in different ways, while the remaining four influence a variety of other controls throughout Katla.
+The pitch related parameters will also apply pitch modulation to the external inputs, and output pitch modulation via MIDI.

-Outputs a new random value with each key press, detuning each voice by a different amount.
+Móða outputs a new random value with each key press, detuning each voice by a different amount.
 Its behavior is reminiscent of vintage synthesizers drifting out of tune with age.
 Pushing the slider upward increases the amount of detune.

-Applies slow, gradual pitch fluctuations to each voice independently using a slewed random waveform.
+Kvika applies slow, gradual pitch fluctuations to each voice independently using a slewed random waveform.
 This behavior is inspired by the wow modulation found in vintage tape machines.

 Skjálfti

-Produces brief bursts of detuning, similar to the effect of momentarily slowing a tape by pressing the reel.
+Glóð produces brief bursts of detuning, similar to the effect of momentarily slowing a tape by pressing the reel.

-The most complex of the Katla Parameters.
+Aska is the most complex of the Katla Parameters.
 It inserts random modulation on per-voice volume and filter cutoff, and also introduces short bursts of noise, resulting in a chaotic and unpredictable sound.

 Skriða